cvai-roig-lab/dnn2brain-function/README.md

 <a href="https://sites.google.com/view/dnn2brainfunction/home"> Unveiling functions of the visual cortex using task-specific deep neural networks
 </a><br/>
 Kshitij Dwivedi, Michael F. Bonner, Radoslaw Martin Cichy, Gemma Roig <br/>
-Journal X 2021<br/><br/>
+(Under submission)<br/><br/>

 Here we provide the code to reproduce our key results from the paper.
-We generate a functional map of visual cortex in following steps:
+We generate a functional map of the visual cortex following the below steps:

 * Extract activations from multiple DNNs and responses of a cortical region for all the images in the stimulus set